benlazzero/GHPR-Stats/README.md

 ##### A website to get information about a github repository's PR history and how welcoming they are to outside PR's.

-1. % of merged pr’s that came from non ‘reviewers’ (incomplete)
+1. % of merged pr’s that came from non ‘reviewers’ (complete)
 ```
 1. API response for 5 pages of 100 closed PR’s from x repo.
 2. Remove all PR’s that do not have a merge_date then count total PR’s left and store amount.